venoblin/teamhub-frontend/README.md

   <img src="project-info/screenshot05.png" width="650" />
 </p>

-Project Manager is what its name implies, it allows you to organize your projects and most importantly your workflow.
+TeamHub is a web application that allows you to organize your projects and most importantly your workflow.
 By laying out everything in a single place it will allow you to better keep up with tasks and what's going on with the project in general.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>